Program Policies

 Pre-departure Orientation & Advising

 Students are required to attend a pre-departure orientation scheduled later on during the semester prior to their program.
-They are also expected to make appointments as necessary with Study Abroad Advisors and BSM Academic Counselors in order to obtain assistance with such issues as course selection and approval (see Learning Agreement information)
+They are also expected to make appointments as necessary with Study Abroad Advisors and BSM Academic Counselors in order to obtain assistance with such issues as course selection and approval (see Learning Agreement information).

 Registration at Tulane